mrdimosthenis/sudoku-engine/README.md

 # sudoku-engine

 This is my first program in Haskell.
-Is just a [60-line](https://github.com/mrdimosthenis/sudoku-engine/blob/master/src/Traverse.hs) sudoku engine.
+It is just a [60-line](https://github.com/mrdimosthenis/sudoku-engine/blob/master/src/Traverse.hs) sudoku engine.

 Please give it a try!